helxplatform/translator-devops/helm/smartbag/Readme.md

 #### Installing on kubernetes

-Following instuctions on the repo's [readme](https://github.com/ncats-tangerine/smartBag) we generate a folder with the output set of files.
+Following instructions on the repo's [readme](https://github.com/ncats-tangerine/smartBag) we generate a folder with the output set of files.

 Then we mount this to a volume by adjusting `storage.path` in `values.yaml`.